apollolabsdev/apollolabsdev/README.md

 ### Hi there, I'm Omar 👋

-I'm an embedded engineer thats currently working on improving the learning curve of Embedded Rust 🦀
+I'm an embedded systems enthusiast thats currently working on improving the learning curve of Embedded Rust 🦀

-To follow me on Twitter
+Click [here](https://apollolabsblog.hashnode.dev/) to access my blog.

-Subscribe to newsletter for updates http://subscribepage.io/apollolabsnewsletter
+To keep up to date with what I'm doing and my posts you can either follow me on Twitter my handle is [@apollolabsdev](https://twitter.com/apollolabsbin) or you can subscribe to the newsletter [here](http://subscribepage.io/apollolabsnewsletter).

 <!--
 **apollolabsdev/apollolabsdev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.